Hotels near Fredericksburg Fields

 Which hotels near Fredericksburg Fields have laundry facilities?

-Which hotels near Fredericksburg Fields have a pool?
+Which hotels near Fredericksburg Fields have an outdoor pool?

 Which hotels near Fredericksburg Fields have suites or extra space?